expo/expo/docs/pages/versions/unversioned/sdk/app-auth.md

 If you are trying to implement sign in with [Google](../google-sign-in) or [Facebook](../facebook), there are special modules in the Expo SDK for those (though this module will work).

-For now, this module only works on Anroid and iOS, but web support is possible is planned to be added.
+Currently, this module only supports on Android, and iOS.
+Web support is planned to be added.
+Track it here: [Web support in expo-app-auth](https://github.com/expo/expo/issues/6883).

 #### Platform Compatibility